-Silenus Winery is located on Solano Ave parallel to Highway 29 on the west side of the highway just south of Yountville in the Oak Knoll District.
+Silenus Winery is located on Solano Ave parallel to Highway 29 on the west side of the highway just south of Yountville in the Oak Knoll District (about 10 minutes north of downtown Napa).
 Their name originates from Greek mythology, Silenus was the companion of Dionysus, God of Wine.
-He even left a lasting quote “The man who does not enjoy drinking wine is mad.
-Their tasting room opened in mid 2007.
+He even left a lasting quote “The man who does not enjoy drinking wine is mad”.
+The tasting room opened in mid 2007.

 Silenus is located on site of the old Koves Newlan Winery – the valley’s 35th bonded winery.
-If you visited that winery and visit Silenus today, you won’t even recognize this place.
-Former proprietor, Bob Williamson and his family purchased the site and did a great job of remodeling, adding state of the art wine making equipment, adding a new tasting room and redoing the landscaping.
+One who visited that winery and who visits Silenus today, will not even recognize the current look of the property.
+Former proprietor, Bob Williamson and his family purchased the site and did an excellent job of remodeling, updating the landscaping, adding state of the art wine making equipment and opening the tasting room.

-Bob came from a construction background and has been a fine wine enthusiast for a number of years.
-While living in foggy Half Moon Bay he and his wife decided to try to find property inland in a warmer location.
-Enter Napa; Bob’s original purchase was a nearby 15 acre vineyard but when this property came on the market with an existing winery he took the jump not yet knowing that it would involve additional ventures including vineyards, a winery, a custom crush facility and a tasting room all wrapped up into one property.
+Prior to wine, Bob enjoyed a career in construction although he has been a fine wine enthusiast for many years.
+While living in foggy Half Moon Bay he and his wife decided to try to locate property inland in a warmer location.
+Enter the Napa Valley; Bob’s original purchase was a nearby 15 acre vineyard but when the old Koves-Newlan winery and property came on the market he bought the site – not yet knowing that it would lead to additional ventures including vineyards, a winery, a custom crush facility and a tasting room all wrapped up into one property.

-The location of Silenus Winery was originally a walnut orchard in 1967.
-The orchard was converted to Cabernet Sauvignon vineyards and the grapes sold to Robert Mondavi, Inglenook and Clos du Val.
-After discovering that the grapes consistently ended up in the various wineries’ reserve wines, the first vintage from the property dated from 1980 (a Newlan Cabernet Sauvignon).
+The location of Silenus Winery was originally a walnut orchard -in 1968 the trees were removed and the site was planted to Cabernet Sauvignon vineyards.
+The grapes were then sold to Robert Mondavi Winery, Inglenook and Clos du Val.
+After noticing that the grapes consistently ended up in the various wineries’ reserve wines – the owners at the time decided to hold back some of the fruit for their own wine.
+The first vintage from the property dated from 1980 (a Newlan Cabernet Sauvignon).

-Silenus is a “collection of artisan winemakers” – in other words, this is a custom crush facility for a number of small wineries (varies depending on the year).
+Silenus is a “collection of artisan winemakers” – this is a custom crush facility for a number of small wineries (the number varies depending on the year).
 What separates Silenus from other area collectives is not only do these wineries taste their wine here but they also make it on site as well.
-These wineries do not have their own physical winery facilities.
+These are wineries that do not own a physical winery.

-Besides having the small winery to work in as well as other winemakers to bounce ideas off of, these small wineries have a public face (the tasting room) for offering the wines to the public (which is very rare at other area custom crush facilities).
+Besides having the small winery to work in as well as other winemakers to bounce ideas off of, these small wineries have a public face (the tasting room), which is very rare at other area custom crush facilities.
 In addition, it is refreshing to find varietals poured here not often found at Napa wineries.
-The reason for this is several of the clients source fruit from outside of Napa for varietals that you just won’t find grown in the Napa area.
+The reason for this is several of the clients source fruit from outside of Napa for varietals not often grown in the Napa area.

 Two small parking lots are available – the first lot on your right has shade while the other one is mostly in the sun.
 Look for a winery dog or two sprawled out, possibly in the tasting room.
 The inside of the tasting room is elegant, modern and chic with a spacious curved tasting bar.
-The staff is friendly and knowledgeable especially their tasting room manager Scott.
-He has been here ever since they opened and is one of the more hospitable behind the counter guys you will meet in the Napa Valley.
+The staff is friendly and very knowledgeable.

 For more information Visit: www.silenuswinery.com